Mipo Odubeko

-He made his professional debut for West Ham in 2021 and has represented the Republic of Ireland on the international stage at various youth levels, although he remains eligible to play for both England and Nigeria.
-He spent the 2021–22 season on loan at Huddersfield Town and Doncaster Rovers, and joined Port Vale on loan for the 2022–23 campaign.
+Odubeko made his professional debut for West Ham United in 2021 and has represented the Republic of Ireland on the international stage at various youth levels.
+However, he remains eligible to play for both England and Nigeria.
+He spent the 2021–22 season on loan at Huddersfield Town and Doncaster Rovers and joined Port Vale on loan for the 2022–23 campaign.
+He joined Portuguese club Marítimo for the 2023–24 season before he returned to England to briefly play for Fleetwood Town.
+He joined Irish club Shelbourne in December 2024.

 Club career

 Early life and career

-Odubeko was born in Dublin, Republic of Ireland to Nigerian parents and grew up in Tallaght, and he spent his formative years playing football for St Joseph's Boys.
-When he was fourteen years old, Odubeko and his family relocated to Manchester in England where, despite initially encountering registration concerns due to FIFA's prohibition on the international transfer of minors, he later represented both Manchester City and Manchester United at youth level.
+Odubeko was born in Dublin, Ireland to Nigerian parents and grew up in Tallaght, and he spent his formative years playing football for St Joseph's Boys.
+He acted as a ball boy for multiple Shamrock Rovers matches in Tallaght Stadium during his teenage years.
+When he was 14 years old, Odubeko and his family relocated to Manchester in England where, despite initially encountering registration concerns due to FIFA's prohibition on the international transfer of minors, he later represented both Manchester City and Manchester United at youth level.
 He spent the majority of his remaining schoolboy years with the latter, where he scored on his U18 Premier League debut and netted 35 times in total, before joining the academy side of fellow Premier League club West Ham United in 2019.

 West Ham United

-In October 2019, shortly after his seventeenth birthday, Odubeko turned down a contract extension with Manchester United in order to sign a three-year-deal with West Ham.
+In October 2019, shortly after his 17th birthday, Odubeko turned down a contract extension with Manchester United in order to sign a three-year deal with West Ham.
 Over the course of the next two seasons, he excelled with the club's development side and scored eleven goals in ten appearances in the Premier League 2, winning the competition's Player of the Month award in April 2021 in the process.
-Odubeko's form at youth level caught the attention of first team manager David Moyes during the 2020–21 season and he made two senior appearances for the campaign, making his debut as a substitute for Michail Antonio in the club's 1–0 FA Cup third round victory over Stockport County, before featuring again in the following round of the competition against his former side Manchester United.
-Throughout the season, he also trained regularly with the senior team and was named in the club's matchday squad on eighteen occasions throughout the Premier League campaign.
+Odubeko's form at youth level caught the attention of first-team manager David Moyes during the 2020–21 season and he made two senior appearances for the campaign, making his debut as a substitute for Michail Antonio in the club's 1–0 FA Cup third round victory over Stockport County, before featuring again in the following round of the competition against his former side Manchester United.
+Throughout the season, he also trained regularly with the senior team and was named in the club's matchday squad on 18 occasions throughout the Premier League campaign.
+He was released by West Ham at the end of the 2022–23 season, having made two appearances for the club.
+He trained with Dutch Eerste Divisie side VVV-Venlo in July 2023.